 Multi-touch attribution can track your clicks and online touchpoints, while MMM can provide insights into offline marketing, ad impressions, and high-level budgeting and planning data.

 Self-reported data, on the other hand, can offer qualitative insights into your dark social touchpoints that are not often captured by MTA or MMM.

 By using these methods together, you can get a more complete and nuanced understanding of your marketing performance, allowing you to make more informed decisions and allocate resources with more confidence.

 Multi-touch attribution is vital to a successful marketing function.

-But once you have true multi-touch attribution capabilities, you’ll wonder how you went without it.
+Once you have true multi-touch attribution and MMM capabilities, you’ll wonder how you went without it.